namohjain/Scriptguru_Project/README.md

 ## Usage

-1. **Seed the database** (optional): Run `node seed.js` to populate with sample data
-2. Create a new board from the home page
+1. Create a new board from the home page
-3. Click on a board to view its tasks
+2. Click on a board to view its tasks
-4. Use the "Create Task" button to add new tasks
+3. Use the "Create Task" button to add new tasks
-5. Edit or delete tasks using the buttons on each task card
+4. Edit or delete tasks using the buttons on each task card
-6. Tasks are automatically grouped by status columns
+5. Tasks are automatically grouped by status columns

-## Sample Data

-After running the seed script, you'll have:
-- **4 Boards**: Frontend Development, Backend Development, Marketing Campaign, Design Tasks
-- **9 Tasks** with various statuses (To Do, In Progress, Done) and priorities (Low, Medium, High)
-- Tasks include descriptions, assigned users, and due dates

 ## Project Structure